 - What skills do data analysts need?

-- What is the salary of a data analyst?
+Who is a data analyst?

-Data analyst translates data into actionable business insights.
+A data analyst translates data into actionable business insights.
 They empower organizational leaders to make better-informed decisions by telling stories with data.

-If you are a problem solver, then the data analyst job is fit for you!
-So, what are your responsibilities?What are the major responsibilities of a data analyst?
+If you are a problem solver, then the data analyst job is a fit for you!
+So, what are your responsibilities?

 The major responsibilities of a data analyst include: